Davidtam561/TimeMaster/README.md

 ## Credits

-This project was developed by [David Tam](https://github.com/Davidtam561).
+This project was developed by [DevByAI](https://github.com/Davidtam561).

 Feel free to use or modify the project as needed, but please give credit to the original developer.